night-ghost/minimosd-extra/README.md

 v872
 * added detected port speed to "no data" screen

+v873
+* 'Russian HUD' flag moved to per-screen flags
+* coordinates in Flight Data panel can be shown in 2nd column
+* added ability to show "%" sign for RSSI

 Attention!
 This version is incompatible with the tools from the ArduCam and original MinimOSD-extra!